Minuscule 346

-Minuscule 346 (in the Gregory-Aland numbering of New Testament manuscripts), ε 226 (in the Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament, written on parchment.
+Minuscule 346 is a Greek minuscule manuscript of the New Testament, written on parchment.
+It is designated by the siglum 346 in the Gregory-Aland numbering of New Testament manuscripts, and ε 226 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative handwriting styles (palaeography) it has been assigned to the 12th century.

 It has notes in the margin (known as marginalia).